alvarolorentedev/is-not-a-monolith-but-dont-count-your-chikens/content/_index.md

 {{% section %}}

-# The history

----

-# The monolith
+# The monolith 🤒
-### Why we hate it?

 <img src="/images/monolith.png" width="500"/>

 {{% note %}}
 - There was a time we all have to work on the same code base
 - You release a big thing and pray it works
-- You go through big cycles of validating the entire thing
+- You go through big cycles of validating the entire thing to reduce Failure rate
 - You need big teams only to validate, it makes the release cycle bigger
 {{% /note %}}

 ---

-# The microservice
+# The microservice 🥳
-### Why we love it?

 <img src="/images/microservice.png" width="500"/>

 {{% note %}}
 - we love the concept because it means work in smaller things
-- we can break less stuff so it gives us more confidence
+- we can break less stuff so it gives us more confidences
 - we depend on less people to achieve what we want
 {{% /note %}}